serialphotog/winbuntu/README.md

 * **gitRepo** The git repository containing your PACKAGES file, scripts, and dotfiles
 * **workingDir** You probably won't need to change this, but this is where Winbuntu clones your git repository to
 * **guiCommand** This is the command Winbuntu uses to start the Linux GUI on our X server.

+# Current Issues

+The only issues I am aware of thus far are with trying to run certain Linux GUIs, specifically the big desktop environments (like XFCE and Gnome).
+The problem is the lake of D-bus.
+So far I have not been able to find a successful way to run a D-bus dameon between the Linux system and the X server.